 - Begin to integrate basic (battery-operated) recording devices into your lessons.
 Even the youngest students can operate simple devices that require the press of only one button to both record and replay audio.
 This means instant self-assessment opportunities for them.
 They can hear themselves practice blending sounds, reciting math facts or whatever… and then students can re-record to self-correct.

 - Start making digital portfolios.
 It's so easy, and you don't need to have any special capability on your computer.
 All you do is capture audio or video recordings of students and then download them onto your computer.
 I just create a folder on my computer for each student, and within each folder, I put files labeled with the child's name, a short description and the date.
 It's cool to be able to share authentic examples with parents or other colleagues by simply attaching a file to an email.
 Then when you hold a parent conference, pull up a student's files from months ago and compare them to current examples to show growth of learning.

 To be able to transfer the files to your computer, you do need to make sure you have the right kinds of digital tools.
-Invest in 3 specific items, all of which are quite economically priced these days: an easy-to-use USB recorder, a simple document camera that takes video, and a portable interactive whiteboard tool:
+Invest in 2 specific items, all of which are quite economically priced these days: an easy-to-use USB recorder, and a simple document camera that takes video:

 - Have students use a USB voice recorder to capture slightly longer audio recordings as they do fluency readings, explain their thinking, dictate science inquiry during investigations, and more.
 To keep things simple, look for a recorder that plugs directly into the USB port on your computer/laptop.